cs160-berkeley/github-scripts/README.md

 ## Tagging Repos

-Run `get_repos.pl` to automatically tag all the private repos to lock the submitted version.
+Run `tag_repos.pl` to automatically tag all the private repos to lock the submitted version.

 ```
-./get_repos.pl your_github_token your_org_id
+./tag_repos.pl your_github_token your_org_id
 ```

 ## Reference